Giants - Reds Prediction, Odds, Pick, How To Watch

-Two teams in the hunt for playoff spots face off as the San Francisco Giants face the Cincinnati Reds.
+The San Francisco Giants and Cincinnati Reds continue their series today, as they finish yesterday's game and we preview the nightcap.
 It is time to continue our MLB odds series with a Giants-Reds prediction, pick, and how to watch.

-The Giants made started their march toward the playoffs with a good opening weekend of the second half.
-They swept the Pirates and were dominant in the process.
-They scored 17 runs in the three games while only giving up nine to get the win.
-The Giants have now won five straight games and have passed the Diamondbacks for second place in the division.
-Still, they are 1.5 games back of the Dodgers but do hold the top spot in the NL Wild Card race.
+Yesterday saw the Giants and Reds start their game, but not be able to finish it.
+The rain ended the game early.
+The Reds opened the scoring in the first with a Matt McLain solo home run off of Logan Webb.
+The Giants struck back in the third though, with an Austin Slater solo home run to tie things up.
+The two starting pitchers were performing well, as Brandon Williamson gave up just his fourth hit of the day in the sixth inning, a solo home run to Wilmer Flores that gave the Giants a 2-1 lead.

-Meanwhile, it was a bad start to the second half for the Reds.
-They were swept by the Brewers over the weekend, and have lost five of their last six, all to the Brewers.
-After having a huge June in which they went 18-10, they have fallen back to second place in the NL Central.
-They are now 50-44 on the season, two games back of the Brewers in the division.
-They are also two games back in the Wild Card race in the National League as well.
+In the bottom of the seventh, Jonathan India got his third hit of the day, hitting a solo home run off Logan Webb.
+India had been in a long slump at the plate, but it was his third hit of the day.
+Webb gave up just four hits in seven innings, three of them to India.
+India is currently just a triple shy of the cycle in this game.
+The tarps came out in with one out in the bottom of the eight.
+The Giants have runners at second and third when the rain delay hit.
+After just under two hours, the game was suspended. the two teams will resume the game in the bottom of the eighth at 5:40 PM ET before starting this affair at 7:10 PM ET.

 Here are the Giants-Reds MLB odds, courtesy of FanDuel.